LaReiter/LaReiter.github.io/index.md

 layout: page
 ---
 **Welcome to my homepage**.
-A pathway to the mind of a passionate Physics graduate, Statistics student and explorer of life.
+A pathway to the mind of a passionate Physics graduate, Statistics graduate and explorer of life.
 I am inquisitive and analytical by heart.
-I am a statistician and a physicist deeply fascinated by the applicability of the rich mathematical theory that precedes numerous technological and intellectual achievements today.
+I am deeply fascinated by the applicability of the rich mathematical theory that precedes numerous technological and intellectual achievements of today.
-I'm particular fascinated by the mathematical theory contained in statistical machine learning.
+I'm particular interested in the mathematical theory contained in statistical machine learning, and the adaption of causality as a primary focus area.
 I crunch numbers on a daily basis, and find huge satisfication in tackling and succeeding with the big data puzzles (=problems) that pops up in this age of the machine.